nicoburniske/lyrics/n0v3l_non-fiction.md

 Up to the dizzin, fill with corrosion, these pushers, go see if they're just there for emotion Anxious and fearful, _ reversal
 A _ _ , and without rehearsal

 Course it begs the question
-Connecting lines with which you live for to die for I'm blessed with _ it through, your self is tolling, consume over and over
+Connecting lines with which you live for to die for I'm blessed with _ it through, your self is trolling, consume over and over
 ```

 2. ## GROUP DISEASE